codahale/lockstitch/design.md

 keys or ECDH shared secrets) result in distinctly encoded operations so long as the labels are distinct.
 Labels should be human-readable values which communicate the source of the input or the intended use of the output. `server-p256-public-key` is a good label; `step-3a` is a bad label.
+Labels can be a maximum of 8196 bytes.

 ### `Init`